Moss Rose (film)

-Moss Rose is a 1947 American film noir mystery film directed by Gregory Ratoff and starring Peggy Cummins, Victor Mature and Ethel Barrymore.
+Moss Rose is a 1947 American mystery film directed by Gregory Ratoff and starring Peggy Cummins, Victor Mature and Ethel Barrymore.
 It is an adaptation of the 1934 novel Moss Rose by Marjorie Bowen based on a real-life Victorian murder case.

 Plot

 Set in Victorian London, the story concerns a music hall chorus girl, Belle Adair, aka Rose Lynton, who blackmails a gentleman, Michael Drego, after seeing him leave the house where another dancer, Daisy Arrow, was found murdered.
 Instead of accepting money she demands to be invited to the man's stately home to experience the life of a lady.
 The woman becomes friends with the man's mother, Lady Margaret Drego, and his fiancée, Audrey Ashton, but her peace is disturbed when Inspector Clinner, played by Vincent Price, arrives to question them further about the murder.
 Then another murder is committed in similar circumstances.